runtimeverification/michelson-semantics/michelson-config.md

                   <storagevalue> #NoData </storagevalue>
 ```

-This cell contains the mutez balance of the current instruction.
+This cell contains the mutez balance of the current contract.
 This value will be pushed to the stack on the execution of a `BALANCE` instruction.

 ```k
                   <mybalance> #Mutez(0) </mybalance>